-Most people assume that the neighborhoods that they live in are relatively safe and that when it comes to things out of their control–like dangerous products, pollution, or cancer-causing chemicals in the air–the government will intervene to protect them.
+Most people assume that the neighborhoods that they live in are relatively safe and that when it comes to things out of their control–like dangerous products, pollution, or cancer-causing chemicals in the air that can cause personal injury or wrongful death–the government will intervene to protect them.

 Unfortunately, this isn’t always true.

 Indeed, despite the fact that the United States Environmental Protection Agency (EPA) has designated ethylene oxide (EtO) is carcinogenic to humans by inhalation–a classification that was recently strengthened from its previous classification as only probably carcinogenic to humans–EtO is still being released into the air we breathe.
 This is a global problem – EtO is making people sick wherever it is used.

 At the law offices of MG Law, our personal injury lawyers are here to represent you or your family members if you’ve suffered serious side effects or death as a result of exposure to EtO.
 One of our attorneys, Attorney Michael Geoffroy, lives a mere 1.2 miles from one source emitting EtO – the BD Bard Plant.
 Just like you, he and his family are affected, and this is personal to him.
 For your free consultation with an attorney who empathizes with what you’re going through, call MG Law today.

 Ethylene oxide is a colorless gas that is used to make other chemicals.
 The chemicals that EtO is used to make contribute to the manufacture of a variety of products, including antifreeze, plastics, detergents, and more.
 One of the most important uses of EtO, though, is to sterilize medical devices and equipment that cannot be sterilized by steam.
 During the coronavirus pandemic, medical companies are capitalizing on the need for medical equipment to justify the use of EtO, putting those who live near EtO-producing factories at risk.

 What Are the Side Effects of Exposure to EtO?